orb-community/orb-website/docs/docs.md

 The policy will be:

-<span style="color:green">running</span> if agent policy is being managed from core (policy-related metrics are being requested/scraped by this agent)
+<span style="color:green">running</span> if agent policy is being managed from the control plane (policy-related metrics are being requested/scraped by this agent)
-)

-<span style="color:red">failled_to_apply</span> if an error prevents the policy from being sent to the group.
+<span style="color:red">failed_to_apply</span> if an error prevents the policy from being applied by the agent.
 By clicking on the expand icon you can see the cause of the error

 <span style="color:grey">offline</span> if the policy was stopped by agent request